IrishTrafficSurveysDev/irishtrafficcam/README.md

 - There are 2 essential parts to this guide:
   - Part 1 of this guide will outline the necessary steps needed to flash [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) onto Jetson TX2, which is required in order to run IrishTrafficCam
   - Part 2 of this guide will outline the necessary steps needed to integrate Deepstream with IrishTrafficCam
+  - Part 3 of this guide outlines the necessary steps needed to install & run IrishTrafficCam on a Jetson TX2 without deepstream & with CuDNN enabled

 ## ⚡️ Part 1 - Flashing Jetpack onto Jetson TX2